MiSTer-devel/MkDocs_MiSTer/README.md

 ```
 And it should give you a weburl in the terminal to go to --> http://127.0.0.1:8000

+Note: video files are stored in a separate branch named `videos`.
+This is to make it easier to clone quickly with the command `git clone --depth 1 https://github.com/MiSTer-devel/MkDocs_MiSTer.git`.
+Thanks to @agg23 for the suggestion.

 ## Credits

 Huge thanks to [@tofukazoo](https://github.com/tofukazoo) (Jorge González) for helping me with the initial GitHub automation, lots of conceptual brainstorming, important early-stage debating, and finally the motivation and encouragement to get this project going!